-Each instrument receives a professional setup at Gold Tone’s factory in Titusville, Florida before it ships to you.
-For a resonator guitar, that means checking and adjusting the cone seating, setting string action at the nut and bridge for comfortable playability, verifying intonation, inspecting fret ends and neck relief, and confirming that the lipstick pickup and output jack are functioning cleanly.
-That setup means this guitar arrives ready to play, not in need of a trip to a repair shop before it’s enjoyable.
+Every Gold Tone instrument receives a professional setup at the Gold Tone factory in Titusville, Florida.
+On a resonator guitar that means checking cone seating, setting action at the nut and bridge for comfortable playability, verifying intonation, and inspecting fret ends and neck relief.
+The guitar arrives ready to play rather than needing a trip to a repair shop before it is enjoyable.

 Why Buy From Banjo Warehouse